pgmoneta/pgmoneta/doc/tutorial/13_hot_standby.md

 to override files in the `hot_standby` directory.

-Note that currently hot standby doesn't work with incremental backups, this will be supported in later releases.

 ### Tablespaces

 By default tablespaces will be mapped to a similar path than the original one, for example `/tmp/mytblspc` becomes `/tmp/mytblspchs`.